-Atka mackerel have a promiscuous mating system involving elaborate color patterns and social behaviors with the reproductive cycle consisting of three phases: 1) establishing territories; 2) spawning, and 3)

-brooding (Lauth et al. 2007a).
+Male Atka mackerel exhibit elaborate color patterns during mating.
+The reproductive cycle consists of three phases: 1) establishing territories; 2) spawning, and 3) brooding (Lauth et al. 2007a).
 In early June, a fraction of the adult males end schooling and diurnal behavior and begin aggregating and establishing territories on rocky substrate in nesting colonies (Lauth et al. 2007a).
 The widespread distribution and broad depth range of nesting colonies suggests that previous conjecture of a concerted nearshore spawning migration by males in the Aleutian Islands is not accurate (Lauth et al. 2007b).
 Geologic, oceanographic, and biotic features vary considerably among nesting colonies, however, nesting habitat is invariably rocky and perfused with moderate or strong currents (Lauth et al. 2007b).
-Many nesting sites in the Aleutian Islands are inside fishery trawl exclusion zones which may serve as de facto marine reserves for protecting Atka mackerel (Cooper and McDermott 2010b).
+Many nesting sites in the Aleutian Islands are inside fishery trawl exclusion zones which may serve as de facto marine reserves for protecting Atka mackerel (Cooper and McDermott 2008).

 The spawning phase begins in late July, peaks in early September, and ends in mid-October (Lauth et al. 2007a).
 Mature females spawn an average of 4.6 separate batches of eggs during the 12-week spawning period or about one egg batch every 2.5 weeks (McDermott et al. 2007).
 After spawning ends, territorial males with nests continue to brood egg masses until hatching.
-Higher water temperatures in the range of water temperatures observed in nesting colonies, (3.9°C to 10.5°C, Gorbunova 1962, Lauth et al. 2007b), can result in long incubation times extending the male brooding phase into January or February (Lauth et al. 2007a).
+Higher water temperatures in the range of water temperatures observed in nesting colonies, 3.9°C to 10.5°C (Gorbunova 1962, Lauth et al. 2007b), can result in long incubation times extending the male brooding phase into January or February (Lauth et al. 2007a).